eeshanayak/enayak-coe332/final/README.md

 This app simulates how perishable food items are shelved at grocery stores and tracks how much gets thrown away due to expiration, given the stock and sales data for a time period.
 It is assumed in this model that the items are sold in priority of earliest expiration.

-For example, let’s this was the sample data for a cheesecake
+For example, let’s look at this sample data for a cheesecake

 | Day | Stock | Sales |
 | --- | --- | --- |